Assistant posts video Betty White wanted to share on her 100th birthday: ‘Stick around’ - NewsBreak

 White says in that video shared Friday: “I just want to thank you all for your love and support over the years.
 Thank you so much, and stick around.”

-Mikelas also thanked everyone around the world who participated in #thebettywhitechallenge by making donations to their favorite animal shelters in honor of White, who was an avid animal lover.‘Love at first sight’: Betty White Challenge helps dog that spent years in shelter find forever home
+Mikelas also thanked everyone around the world who participated in #thebettywhitechallenge by making donations to their favorite animal shelters in honor of White, who was an avid animal lover.

 “She could have never imagined such an outpouring of love and would have been so grateful to everyone,” Mikelas wrote.